This article is part of my series: Excel VBA & Macros – A Step by Step Complete Guide.

 Precede the function’s name with a file reference.

-For example, say you want to use function NumberSign(Number) function and it is defined in vba-functions.xlsm workbook.
+For example, say you want to use the function NumberSign(Number) function and it is defined in vba-functions.xlsm workbook.
 You want to use NumberSign(Number) function in Number-check.xlsm workbook (now you’re working with this file).
 You can use a reference such as the following:

 =’vba-functions.xlsm’!NumberSign(A3). vba-functions.xlsm workbook must be open when you’re writing references for Number-check.xlsm workbook.